-Some securities that are considered for investment by a Portfolio may also be appropriate for other Vanguard funds or for other clients served by the advisors.
-If such securities are compatible with the investment policies of the Portfolio and one or more of an advisor's other clients, and are considered for purchase or sale at or about the same time, then transactions in such securities may be aggregated by that advisor and the purchased securities or sale proceeds may be allocated among the participating Vanguard funds and the other participating clients of the advisor in a manner deemed equitable by the advisor.
-Although there may be no specified formula for allocating such transactions, the allocation methods used, and the results of such allocations, will be subject to periodic review by the Fund's board of trustees.
+Some securities that are considered for investment by a Fund may also be appropriate for other Vanguard funds or for other clients served by the advisors.
+If such securities are compatible with the investment policies of the Fund and one or more of the advisor's other clients and are considered for purchase or sale at or about the same time, then transactions in such securities may be aggregated by the advisor, and the purchased securities or sale proceeds may be allocated among the participating Vanguard funds and the other participating clients of the advisor in a manner deemed equitable by the advisor.
+Although there may be no specified formula for allocating such transactions, the allocation methods used, and the results of such allocations, will be subject to periodic review by the Vanguard Variable Insurance Funds' board of trustees.

-The ability of Vanguard and external advisors to purchase or dispose of investments in regulated industries, certain derivatives markets, certain international markets, and certain issuers that limit ownership by a single shareholder or group of related shareholders, or to exercise rights on behalf of a Portfolio, may be restricted or impaired because of limitations on the aggregate level of investment unless regulatory or corporate consents or ownership waivers are obtained.
-As a result, Vanguard and external advisors on behalf of a Portfolio may be required to limit purchases, sell existing investments, or otherwise restrict or limit the exercise of shareholder rights by the Portfolio, including voting rights.
-If a Portfolio is required to limit its investment in a particular issuer, the Portfolio may seek to obtain economic exposure to that issuer through alternative means, such as through a derivative, which may be more costly than owning securities of the issuer directly.
+The ability of Vanguard and external advisors to purchase or dispose of certain fund investments, or to exercise rights on behalf of a Fund, may be restricted or impaired because of limitations imposed by law, regulation, or by certain regulators or issuers.
+As a result, Vanguard and external advisors on behalf of a Fund may be required to limit purchases, sell existing investments, or otherwise limit the exercise of shareholder rights by the Fund, including voting rights.
+These ownership restrictions and limitations can impact a Fund's performance.
+For index funds, this impact generally takes the form of tracking error, which can arise when a fund is not able to acquire its desired amount of a security.
+For actively managed funds, this impact can result, for example, in missed investment opportunities otherwise desired by a fund's investment advisor.
+If a Fund is required to limit its investment in a particular issuer, then the Fund may seek to obtain regulatory or corporate consents or ownership waivers.
+Other options a Fund may pursue include seeking to obtain economic exposure to that issuer through alternative means, such as through a derivative, which may be more costly than owning securities of the issuer directly, or through investment in a wholly-owned subsidiary.